kylpo/react-playbook/notes/redux.md

 **Solution**: memoize selectors with [reselect](https://github.com/reduxjs/reselect) to only recompute the selector when a value it uses changes.
 Else it returns the cached value.

+Note: Selectors make your UI unaware of the state structure.
+Without using selectors, your components would drill directly in to your store's state to `mapStateToProps`, which could result in a bunch of fixes needed when you change the shape of your state.

 ### Reducers can get complicated

 Reducers are simple in theory, but can quickly get out of hand and complicated. [immer](https://github.com/immerjs/immer) provides a nicer API for producing next states, and is only 3kB in size.